Table of Contents

 About IDM

 The solution runs entirely on the PostgreSQL side using Foreign Data Wrappers (FDW).
-Nothing is installed or modified on the Oracle source server, and interaction with the source occurs exclusively in read-only mode.
-It supports true parallel processing and achieves a typical throughput of 250+ GB/hour per stream (actual performance depends on hardware, network bandwidth, data types, and table structure).
-The intuitive GUI allows managing projects, configuring connections, selecting tables, monitoring progress, and controlling the entire process without requiring deep SQL expertise, while all heavy lifting happens in the background via scheduled jobs that survive GUI closure.
+Nothing is installed on the Oracle source server or modified within it, and interaction with the source occurs exclusively in read-only mode.
+It supports true parallel processing and achieves a typical throughput of 250+ GB per hour per stream (actual performance depends on hardware, network bandwidth, data types, and table structure).
+The intuitive GUI allows users to manage projects, configure connections, select tables, monitor progress, and control the entire process without requiring deep SQL expertise, while all heavy lifting happens in the background via scheduled jobs that continue running after the GUI is closed.

 Architecture and How IDM Works Under the Hood